-- 2.1.1 This Chapter shall be applicable to an aeroplane operator attributed to San Marino that produces annual CO2 emissions greater than 10 000 tonnes from the use of an aeroplane(s) with a maximum certificated take-off mass greater than 5 700 kg conducting international flights with the exception of humanitarian, medical and firefighting flights. - 2.1.2 This Chapter shall not be applicable to international flights, as defined in 1.5.2, preceding or following a humanitarian, medical or firefighting flight provided such flights were conducted with the same aeroplane, and were required to accomplish the related humanitarian, medical or firefighting activities or to reposition thereafter the aeroplane for its next activity.
-The aeroplane operator shall provide supporting evidence of such activities to the verification body or, upon request, to the Authority. - 2.1.3 This Chapter shall be applicable to a new entrant aeroplane operator attributed to San Marino from the year after it meets the requirements in 2.1.1 and 2.1.2. - 2.1.4 If the aeroplane operator is close to the threshold of annual CO2 emissions, as defined in 2.1.1 and 2.1.2, from international flights, as defined in 1.5.2, it should consider engaging with the Authority for guidance.
+- 2.1.1 This Chapter shall be applicable to an aeroplane operator attributed to San Marino that produces annual CO_2 emissions greater than 10,000 tonnes from the use of an aeroplane(s) with a maximum certificated take-off mass greater than 5700 kg conducting international flights with the exception of humanitarian, medical and firefighting flights. - 2.1.2 This Chapter shall not be applicable to international flights, as defined in 1.5.2, preceding or following a humanitarian, medical or firefighting flight provided such flights were conducted with the same aeroplane, and were required to accomplish the related humanitarian, medical or firefighting activities or to reposition thereafter the aeroplane for its next activity.
+The aeroplane operator shall provide supporting evidence of such activities to the verification body or, upon request, to the Authority. - 2.1.3 This Chapter shall be applicable to a new entrant aeroplane operator attributed to San Marino from the year after it meets the requirements in 2.1.1 and 2.1.2. - 2.1.4 If the aeroplane operator is close to the threshold of annual CO_2 emissions, as defined in 2.1.1 and 2.1.2, from international flights, as defined in 1.5.2, it should consider engaging with the Authority for guidance.
 Likewise, the Authority should carry out oversight of the aeroplane operators attributed to it, and engage with any that it considers may be close to or above the threshold.
-The aeroplane operator with annual CO2 emissions below the threshold may choose to voluntarily engage with the Authority if it is attributed.
+The aeroplane operator with annual CO_2 emissions below the threshold may choose to voluntarily engage with the Authority if it is attributed.
+Also, an aeroplane operator that was within the scope of applicability the previous year but falls outside of scope in the given year, should notify the Authority of this fact. - Note: See Attachment B Figure B-1 for a process flowchart on the determination of the applicability of Chapter 2 to international flights, as defined in 1.5.2.